Tony58321/Statify/Statify_Proposal.md

 b.
 The user decides they don’t want to make a playlist and clicks “cancel” before generating the playlist, return the user to the previous page

 ## Non-Functional Requirements
-- When a user logs in to the website, the website will connect to the correct account 100% of the time.
+- When a user logs in to the website, the website will load the user profile within 3 seconds on average under normal network conditions.
-- When a user selects a theme to use within the website, the theme selected will present correctly 100% of the time.
+- When a user selects a theme to use within the website, the theme selected should follow intuitive UI/UX principles for easy navigation.
 - When a user selects a theme to use within the website, the new theme will load within 1 second.
-- When a user selects a timeframe or amount of tracks/artists to view at a time, the results will be displayed with the correct input 100% of the time.
+- When a user selects a timeframe or amount of tracks/artists to view at a time, the results will be displayed within 3 seconds on average.

 ## External Requirements
 - The website should prevent invalid user input and handle any errors that the Spotify API may give.